yoolk/liquid-documentation/basics/index.md

 ---
 layout: nav_basics
+title: Basics - Yoolk Instant Website Themes
 ---

 <h2 class="section-title">Introduction</h2>
 Liquid is an open-source, Ruby-based template language created by Shopify.
-It is the backbone of Shopify themes and is used to load dynamic content on storefronts.

-<iframe width="560" height="315" src="//www.youtube.com/embed/tZLTExLukSg" frameborder="0" allowfullscreen="" style="margin: 0 auto 24px auto; width: 70%; display: block; padding: 20px 15%; background: #f9f9f9;"></iframe>
+Yoolk uses this template language to allow external people to build Instant Website Theme.

 Liquid uses a combination of tags, objects, and filters to load dynamic content.
 They are used inside Liquid template files, which are a group of files that make up a theme.
 For more information on the available templates, please see [Theme Development](#).